 This Regulation prohibits a retailer or wholesaler from varying, terminating or renewing a contract with a supplier unless the contract expressly provides for such variation, termination or renewal or agreed circumstances when such variation, termination or renewal can occur.
-Thus, unilateral retrospective variations are not permitted.
-In addition, the agreed contract must specify the period of written notice that must be given prior to any such variation, termination or renewal.
+In addition, the contract must specify the period of written notice that must be given prior to any such variation, termination or renewal.
 The period of such notice will be reasonable and have regards to all the circumstances of the contract, including:

-- the duration of the contract; - the frequency with which orders are placed by the retailer or wholesaler for the grocery goods concerned; - the characteristics of the grocery goods concerned including the durability, seasonality and external factors affecting their production; and - the value of any order relative to the annual turnover of the supplier in question.
+- the duration of the contract: - the frequency with which orders are placed by the retailer or wholesaler for the grocery goods concerned; - the characteristics of the grocery goods concerned including the durability, seasonality and external factors affecting their production; and